zannatulmawa/Mobile_Ecommerce/Software_Use_readme.txt

 paste it to ther style.scss file.

+Install Information
 I need to download npm and sass in cmd, it won't work in anaconda terminal.
+The download command is npm install for installing npm and npm i -g sass for installing sass in the system.